Sleep is an essential part of your wellbeing

 • Exercise.
 Regular, moderate exercise such as swimming or walking can help relieve the day’s stresses and strains.
 However, don’t exercise too close to bedtime as exercise releases adrenaline so may prevent you from falling asleep.

 You can help to raise awareness of sleep disorders in your organisation by holding a ‘sleep workshop’ which will introduce techniques and healthy habits to promote a more restful and restorative sleep and provide tips to increase energy levels after a sleepless night.
-Click here for more information on Wellbeing People’s Sleeping for Success Webinar and Workshop
+If you would like to improve your sleep then take a look at our Habits for Health programme that is based on scientific research and first hand experiences.
+It helps to connect the dots between our sleep, diet, lifestyle and mindset to help upgrade your habits today for a healthier tomorrow.

 You may also be interested in...